jacecotton/tcds/docs/src/identity/surfaces/index.md

 ---
 title: Surfaces
-description: Surfaces use generous corner radii to invoke the rounded shape of our logomark, as well as drop shadows to impart depth and dimensionality.
+description: Surfaces use white backgrounds, generous corner radii to invoke the rounded shape of our logomark, and drop shadows to impart depth and dimensionality.
 eleventyNavigation:
   key: Surfaces
   parent: Identity